intel00000/libsmctrl/README.md

 make libsmctrl.a
 ```

-If you see an error that the command `nvcc` was not found, `nvcc` is not available on your `PATH`.
+If you see errors about CUDA headers or libraries not being found, your CUDA installation may be in a non-standard location.
-Correct this error by explictly specifying the location of `nvcc` to `make`, e.g.:
+Correct this error by explictly specifying the location of the CUDA install `make`, e.g.:
 ```
-make NVCC=/playpen/jbakita/CUDA/cuda-archive/cuda-10.2/bin/nvcc libsmctrl.a
+make CUDA=/playpen/jbakita/CUDA/cuda-archive/cuda-10.2/ libsmctrl.a
 ```

 For binary backwards-compatibility to old versions of the NVIDIA GPU driver, we recommend building with an old version of the CUDA SDK.